 Whatever the case, EasyOrder has a well-tried and tested solution for butcheries.

 One of our flagship projects is Atelier Millevaches, with its four locations.

 They are proud of their independence - they control the whole process from farm to butcher shop – guaranteeing quality and avoiding extreme price fluctuations.

 They offer a multitude of beef, chicken, lamb, and various regional charcuterie from several countries.
 Our intelligent search filter was critical while creating their branded mobile app and online ordering system.

 We covered the why, now let's see the how

-Hopefully, by now, you are convinced why EasyOrder is the best solution to your online ordering needs and why your business needs its own mobile ordering app.
+Hopefully, by now, you are convinced that EasyOrder is the best solution to your online ordering needs and that your business needs its mobile ordering app.

 Start to accept orders online to avoid long lines forming in front of your business, and collect and store customer data.
 Complement all this with your unique customer loyalty system and a POS system integration.